mrenvoize/koha-testing-docker/README.md

 ```

 We highly recommend the use of [git worktrees](https://git-scm.com/docs/git-worktree) for having different
-codebases on your hardrive without filling it up quickly.
+codebases on your hard drive without filling it up quickly.

 ## Getting to the web interface